viraptor/reverse-interview/README.md

 - Is there a conference/travel budget and what are the rules to use it?
 - What's the promotion process?
 How are requirements / expectations communicated?
+- What is the performance review process like?
 - Is there a separate tech and management career path?
 - How much annual / personal / sick / parental / unpaid leave is available?
 - What's the status of / view on diverse hiring?